AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 .. _sec:gpu:performance:

-It may be helpful to keep in mind these performance tips when working with AMReX for GPUs:
+Here are some helpful performance tips to keep in mind when working with AMReX for GPUs:

 *
 *